Ocean cruising in Cyprus

 Go wine tasting

 Cyprus makes some delicious wine, planting grapes like cabernet sauvignon and grenache along with local varieties like xynisteri and mavro.
-The best region is the Troodos Mountains with many wineries for tastings and tours.
+The best region for wine tasting along a Cyprus cruise is the Troodos Mountains with many wineries for tastings and tours.

 Live ancient history

 Cyprus has an incredible history, the birthplace of Aphrodite, the marriage site of Richard the Lionheart and filled with ancient ruins and antiquities.
-Make sure to visit archaeological sites such as Paphos and Kourion.
+Along your Cyprus cruise, make sure to visit archaeological sites such as Paphos and Kourion.